guancio/swa-android/Day1/README.md

 * `app > res > layout > activity_main.xml`
     This XML file defines the graphical interface of your application.
 For now it just contains the text "Hello world!".
 * `app > manifests > AndroidManifest.xml`
-    THis XML file describes the fundamental characteristics of the app and is used by Android to understand how start your application.
+    This XML file describes the fundamental characteristics of the app and is used by Android to understand how start your application.
 * `Gradle Scripts > build.gradle`
     Android Studio uses Gradle to compile and build your app.
 There is a `build.gradle` file for each module of your project, as well as a build.gradle file for the entire project.

 An Android application (short: Android app) is a single installable unit which can be started and used independently of other Android applications.
 An Android application consists of Android components, Java source and resource files.
-For now, it is enougth to know the following Android components:
+For now, it is enough to know the following Android components:

 * Application: An Android application can have one Application class which is instantiated before any other Android component.
 It is the last component which is stopped during application shutdown.
   If not explicitly defined, Android creates a default application object for your application. (this is the case for our app)